zztczcx/cricket_api/README.md

 ## Running tests

-First of all you must fun services
+First of all you must run services

     docker compose up